A Comprehensive Guide to Local Business SEO in 2025

 Business Description NAP

 The primary area you serve and a brief business descriptor must be mentioned on your homepage – preferably, you’ll have it in an H1 and/or title tag.
-Remember, most local searches are focused on SiL inquiries – if you’re a steakhouse in Winnipeg, you want to make it obvious.
+Remember, most local searches are focused on Service In Location inquiries – if you’re a steakhouse in Winnipeg, you want to make it obvious.
 You’ll also want that SiL information in your site’s meta description; here’s a simple guide for meta description optimization

 Have more than one location?
 Don’t worry.
 Focus on your primary service area for your homepage, and we’ll tackle other locations in location page optimization.